stinger0962/LeetCode/permutations_i,_ii.md

 Then we can recursively call the function on the array of n-1 elements.

-Yet, we still have a problem to solve.
-The n-1 element array is dynamic.
+Yet, we still face a problem that the n-1 element array is dynamic.

-To tackle the problem elegantly, we swap two elements each time we enter the loop, and swap them back when after the recursion returns.
+To tackle the problem elegantly, we swap two elements each time we enter the loop, and swap them back  after the recursion returns.

 ```
 For example.